What is ASA?

 - ASA business meetings and networking functions are instructional and informative.
-In addition to the world’s largest collision repair event, the International Autobody Congress and Exposition (NACE), ASA sponsors the Congress of Automotive Repair and Service (CARS) for our mechanical/transmission members, and we hold an annual business meeting for members.
+In addition, the International Autobody Congress and Exposition (NACE), ASA sponsors the Congress of Automotive Repair and Service (CARS) for our mechanical/transmission members, and we hold an annual business meeting for members.
 Technical and management seminars are the hallmark of ASA’s meetings, providing you the opportunity to share knowledge and enhance business relationships.

 - ASA can make the difference for you.
 Invest in the leading automotive trade association and let ASA work for you.
 If you want to be sure your views are heard and your membership dollars are used responsibly, join ASA today!